Robert L. Devaney: Early life and career

-and earned his Ph.D. in 1973 from the University of California, Berkeley under the supervision of Stephen Smale.
+and earned his Ph.D. in 1973 from the University of California, Berkeley, under the supervision of Stephen Smale.
+From 1974 to 1976, he was a postdoctoral research fellow at Northwestern University.
 Before joining the faculty at Boston University, he taught at Tufts University, Northwestern University, and the University of Maryland, College Park.

 Mathematical activities

 Devaney is known for formulating a simple and widely used definition of chaotic systems, one that does not need advanced concepts such as measure theory.
 In his 1989 book An Introduction to Chaotic Dynamical Systems, Devaney defined a system to be chaotic if it has sensitive dependence on initial conditions, it is topologically transitive (for any two open sets, some points from one set will eventually hit the other set), and its periodic orbits form a dense set.
 Later, it was observed that this definition is redundant: sensitive dependence on initial conditions follows automatically as a mathematical consequence of the other two properties.

 Devaney hairs, a fractal structure in certain Julia sets, are named after Devaney, who was the first to investigate them.

 As well as research and teaching in mathematics, Devaney's mathematical activities have included organizing one-day immersion programs in mathematics for thousands of Boston-area high school students, and consulting on the mathematics behind media productions including the 2008 film 21 and the 1993 play Arcadia.
 He was president of the Mathematical Association of America from 2013 to 2015.